DISN-kolo/dslr/README.md

 You can build a histogram collection of subject scores by using `./histogram.py <datapath.csv>`.

+You can build a scatter plot collection of subject scores by using `./scatter_plot.py <datapath.csv>`.

 You can build a pairwise collection of plots using `./pair_plot.py <datapath.csv>`.
 Note that the subjects have been hand-picked beforehand as the "most interesting" to look at based on the author's opinion.

 ### Predicting the data